Level 3 Diploma in Jewellery Design

 The strength of this course is the continuous peer discussion and evaluation that takes place throughout.
 Students are expected to keep a sketchbook documenting their ideas and a reflection journal tracking their own progress and development.
 Each term you will get two individual tutorials with your tutor to assess your progress on the course.
 At end of the course, we celebrate the work completed in an Exhibition held in a London location.

-This three term course, running for one year one day each week and will begin with projects covering the essential skills in jewellery making and key skills in research and ideas development.
+This three term course runs for one day each week for one year and will begin with projects covering the essential skills in jewellery making and key skills in research and ideas development.

 COURSE CONTENT